fullStackZac/ecommerce-app/README.md

 # ecommerce-app
-implementation of an ecommerce solution with a Java backend
+implementation of an ecommerce solution in React/Django